vikramareddy/AI-100-Design-Implement-Azure-AISol/Lab5-QnA/02-QnAMaker_Setup.md

 -   Application Insights
 -   Search Service
 -   Cognitive Service instance of type QnAMaker
--   Web App

 ## Lab 5.2: Create a KnowledgeBase

 1. Open the [QnA Maker site](https://qnamaker.ai)

-1. Login using the Azure credentials for your new QnA Maker resource
+1. In the top right, click **Sign in**.
+Login using the Azure credentials for your new QnA Maker resource

-1. Click **Create a knowledge base**
+1. In the top navigation area, click **Create a knowledge base**

-1. Skip step 1 as you have already created the resource
+1. Skip **STEP 1** as you have already created the resource

 1. Select your Azure AD and Subscription tied to your QnA Maker resource, then select your newly created QnA Maker resource